 Have a list of the legal documentation that you will need to start the business.
 Many banks will want to make sure that you can get the necessary permits and license.

-Many aspiring small business owners have no idea of where to start, and what is expected of them, in order to get funding.You can start with this list and ask your local bank for help when you feel you need it.
-The SBA and SCORE can also help you with the first time business loan process.
+Many aspiring small business owners have no idea of where to start, and what is expected of them, to get funding.You can start with this list and ask your local bank for help when you feel you need it.
+The SBA and SCORE can also assist you with the first time business loan process.